center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/README.md

 All other pre-built executables have been removed.
 To rebuild the binaries, follow the documentation for the respective implant.

-#### YARA Rules

-[YARA rules](./YARA_Rules/oceanlotus.yar) are provided to assist the community in researching, preventing, and detecting malware specimens used in this emulation plan.

 #### Emulation Key Software